eu-digital-identity-wallet/eudi-lib-android-wallet-document-manager/docs/document-manager/eu.europa.ec.eudi.wallet.document/-document-manager/delete-document-by-id.md

 [androidJvm]\
 abstract fun [deleteDocumentById](delete-document-by-id.md)(documentId: [DocumentId](../-document-id/index.md)): [Outcome](../-outcome/index.md)&lt;[ProofOfDeletion](../-proof-of-deletion/index.md)?&gt;

-Delete a document by its identifier.
+Deletes a document by its unique identifier.

+This method attempts to delete a document with the specified ID from the document store.
+The document will only be deleted if it's managed by this DocumentManager instance.
+In some cases, a proof of deletion may be returned upon successful deletion.

 #### Return

-the result of the deletion.
-If successful, it will return a proof of deletion.
-If not, it will return an error.
+An [Outcome](../-outcome/index.md) containing either:     - A success result with an optional [ProofOfDeletion](../-proof-of-deletion/index.md) object     - A failure result with an exception (typically [IllegalArgumentException](https://developer.android.com/reference/kotlin/java/lang/IllegalArgumentException.html) if document not found)

 #### Parameters